-Twelve (12) sick leave days will be awarded in full each year on July 1st.
+Twelve (12) sick leave days will be awarded annually to current classified employees.
+Six (6) of these sick leave days will be awarded in full on July 1st.
+Current classified employees will accrue the remaining six (6) of these annual sick leave days at a rate of one day per month.
+The accrued days will be awarded one (1) day per month on the second pay of the month.
 Any newly hired employee shall be awarded one (1) day per month after expiration of the probationary period for the balance of the first fiscal year.
 These days will be awarded the first of the month following the end of the probationary period.
-Employees completing their probationary period on or before the 15th day of the month shall be credited for that month.
+Employees completing their probationary period after the 15th day of the month shall be credited for that month.
 Employees completing their probationary period after the 15th day of the month shall not receive credit for that month.
 A maximum accumulation of one hundred twenty (120) sick leave days may be made.
 No payment for unused time accrued will be made.
 An employee shall not accumulate vacation and sick leave days when she/he is drawing long-term disability compensation.
 Full-time probationary employees shall not be eligible for sick leave (accrual or use).